 Chaco Z/1 Classic

-Tevas or Chacos – Which Outdoor Sandal Do We Have?
+Tevas vs Chacos – Which Outdoor Sandal Do We Have?

 Since we used to be full-time travelers and now travel six months out the year we invested in Tevas.
 Tevas are lighter and easier to travel with.
 For hiking sandals, they are also slightly more stylish than Chacos.